 If you find yourself feeling tired frequently, it could be a sign of underlying gut health issues.
-The microorganisms in your gut are called the "microbiome ", and the good microorganisms, A.K.A. probiotics, have a lot to do with the processes that provide energy in our bodies, such as digestion and metabolism.
+The microorganisms in your gut are called the "microbiome", and the good microorganisms, A.K.A. probiotics, have a lot to do with the processes that provide energy in our bodies, such as digestion and metabolism.

 So will taking probiotics give you higher energy levels?
-That's what we'll take a look at in this article.

 The Connection Between Gut Health and Energy